 However, there are a few exceptions to the law, so it’s wise to evaluate your situation before investing in your solar system.
 Exceptions include:

 - Historic property.
-If your home is listed by the Maryland Inventory of Historic Properties or the Maryland Register of Historic Properties, your neighborhood covenant may legally restrict you from installing solar energy equipment on your home.
+If your home is listed by the Maryland, DC Inventory of Historic Properties or the Maryland, DC Register of Historic Properties, your neighborhood covenant may legally restrict you from installing solar energy equipment on your home.

 - Ground mounted panels.
 Solar panels are usually placed on the roofs (or sometimes sides) of buildings, but that’s not always possible.
 If your home is shaded by trees or other buildings, and you have the yard space, it’s possible to mount the panels a short distance away from the home.
 However, the since the law protects only equipment installed on the roof or exterior walls, your HOA can legally prevent you from installing ground mounted panels.

 - Shared usage rights.
-Maryland law protecting the rights of homeowners to install solar only applies if you have exclusive rights to the use of the roof or structure.
+Maryland, DC law protecting the rights of homeowners to install solar only applies if you have exclusive rights to the use of the roof or structure.